navin687/EMSUCET/README.md

 University College of Engineering and Technology
 V.B.U Hazaribagh

-BONAFIDE CERTIFICATE

-This is to certify that this project report entitled “ANDROID APPLICATION  ON EMPLOYEE MANAGEMENT SYSTEM”, submitted on May 11th,2018 by the following members of the group in partial fulfilment for the award of B.Tech degree in Information Technology,is a record of the work carried out by them under my guidance and supervision.

-Name of the student: ANURAG KUMAR			Signature:
-Name of the student: RAVI KUMAR				Signature:
-Name of the student: NAVIN KUMAR DAS		           Signature:
-Name of the student:AJAY MURMU			           Signature:

-Assistant professer AMIT  KUMAR
-PROJECT MENTOR

-SIGNATURE

 ACKNOWLEDGEMENT

 We have taken efforts in this project.
 However, it would not have been possible without the kind support and help of many individual.
 We would like to extend my sincere thanks to all of them.